mvz/alexandria-book-collection-manager/README.md

 catalogue of their book collection.
 In addition, it enables users to keep track of books which are on loan.

-    * retrieves and displays book information (sometimes with cover pictures) from several online libraries and bookshops, such as o Amazon o Proxis o AdLibris o Spanish Ministry of Culture o Livraria Siciliano o WorldCat o US Library of Congress o British Library
+* retrieves and displays book information (sometimes with cover pictures) from several online libraries and bookshops, such as
+   - Amazon
+   - Proxis
+   - AdLibris
+   - Spanish Ministry of Culture
+   - Livraria Siciliano
+   - WorldCat
+   - US Library of Congress
+   - British Library
 * allows books to be added and updated by hand
 * enables searches either by ISBN, title, author or keyword
 * supports the Z39.50 standard and allow you to manage your own sources (e.g. university libraries)
 * saves data using the plain-text YAML format
 * can import and export data into ONIX, Tellico, ISBN-list and GoodReads CSV formats
 * can export XHTML web pages of your libraries, themable with CSS
 * allows marking your books as loaned, each with the loan-date and the name of the person who has borrowed them
 * features a HIG-compliant user interface
 * shows books in different views (standard list or icons list), that can be filtered and/or sorted
 * handles book rating and notes
 * supports CueCat and standard "keyboard wedge" barcode readers
 * includes translations for several languages
 * is documented in a complete manual (at the moment only in English and Japanese)

 Alexandria is not without problems.
-See doc/BUGS for a summary of issues.
+See [doc/BUGS](doc/BUGS) for a summary of issues.

 ## Installation

-There are full instructions for installing Alexandria from source in the file INSTALL, including information about all the dependencies.
+There are full instructions for installing Alexandria from source in the file [INSTALL](INSTALL), including information about all the dependencies.

 If you are installing on a Debian-based system, things should be easier as the dependencies can be handled automatically.

 To run the program, just type
-    alexandria
+    `alexandria`
 or, to get verbose debugging information,
-    alexandria --debug
+    `alexandria --debug`

 If you are running GNOME, Alexandria should appear under the 'Applications > Office' menu.